 Quantification of flower types according to cardinal direction

-Figure 5 shows the frequencies of the different flower types (male flowers (FM), hermaphrodite flowers (FH), and sterile flowers (FS)) according to cardinal directions (N: North, S: South, E: East, W: West).
+Figure 5 shows the frequencies of the different flower types (FM: male flowers, FH: hermaphrodite flowers, and FS: sterile flowers) according to cardinal directions (N: North, S: South, E: East, and W: West).
 Whatever the cardinal direction, male flowers were the most dominant, unlike hermaphrodite and sterile flowers.
 In the northern direction, FM flowers predominated with a frequency of 70 %.
 FH flowers represented 19 % and FS flowers were the least frequent with only 5 %.
 In the south, FM flowers also dominate, with a frequency of 71 %.
 FH flowers make up 24 %.
 FS flowers were present at 5 %.
 In the east direction, FM flowers dominated with 68 %.
 FH flowers are slightly more frequent at 28 % and FS flowers remain at 4 %, similar to the North direction.
 In the West direction, FM flowers still represent the majority at 67 %.
 FH flowers increased to 29 %, close to their frequency in the East direction, and FS flowers were the least represented at 4 %, as in the South direction.

 Figure 5: Frequency of the three types of flowers observed on twigs by cardinal direction